The Truth (Bleeding Through album)

-The Truth is the fourth album by American metalcore band Bleeding Through, and their second album released through Trustkill Records.
-The album was released on January 10, 2006, produced by Rob Caggiano, lead guitarist of Anthrax.
-This was the last album to feature lead guitarist and founding member Scott Danough.
+The Truth is the fourth album by American metalcore band Bleeding Through, released on January 10, 2006.
+It was produced by Rob Caggiano, former lead guitarist of Anthrax.
+It was the last album to feature lead guitarist and founding member Scott Danough.

 The album produced three singles ("Kill to Believe", "Love in Slow Motion" and "Line in the Sand"), all with accompanying music videos (with "Love in Slow Motion" being a sequel to the "Kill to Believe" video).

+Background

+The band chose Rob Caggiano as the producer, due to them being impressed by his previous work and felt he could deliver a “big heavy sound.”
+They also valued his outside perspective adding he could hear things they might be too close to notice after playing and rewriting songs many times.
+In August of 2005 Branden Schieppati promised the album would be far more "blunt and direct.”

+The artwork and was done by Asterik Studios.

 Reception

 The Truth entered the Billboard charts at number 48 (with 17,000 copies sold in its first week) making it the highest-charting release by the band to date.
 It has gone on to sell more than 250,000 copies since its release.

 Although it received mostly mixed reviews, Billboard magazine called The Truth "one of the four most important hard rock albums of 2006".

+Blabbermouth.net praised Caggiano’s production wore stating “The entire affair feels more focused than "This is Love, This is Murderous" also adding “Don't make the mistake of focusing on image and casting Bleeding Through into the metalcore and eyeliner scrap heap.
+Doing so might cause you to miss out on a crushingly heavy and eminently memorable album that gets better with repeat listens.”
+Aubin Paul of punk News wrote “With The Truth, the band has really delivered a near-exceptional metalcore release.”